 After hearing this, I was happy to drink the beer – you didn’t need to twist my arm.

-I ordered a juicy ribeye cooked rare with white rice and string beans.
-This was washed down with a Coney Island Lager, a perfect pairing – not too heavy with mild flavor.
+I ordered a juicy ribeye cooked medium rare with white rice and string beans.
+This was washed down with a Coney Island Lager, a perfect pairing – not too heavy – just the right touch.

-I met the owner who was very cordial.
-He told me that his grandfather was a Tuskegee Airman and his father, Ben Lawson was the first Black police officer in Orangetown.
+“Yeah, my grandfather was a Tuskegee Airman and my father, Ben Lawson was the first Black police officer in Orangetown.”

 I admired the decor on the wall and took a few minutes to read over the articles.